Henry de Beaumont: Service with Edward Balliol and later career

 Following Edward III's overthrow of Mortimer in 1330, Beaumont was allowed to return to England.
 Edward III, for the time being at least, maintained the peace with Scotland, but he was known to share the views of many of his countrymen that Northampton was a turpis pax—a shameful peace.
 In 1330, Edward III would make a formal request to the Scottish Crown to restore the lands of Beaumont's earldom to him, which was refused..
 Consequently, Beaumont and the other Disinherited sought to take advantage of the minority of Robert the bruce's infant son, David II and began making arrangements for a plan to make Edward Balliol king of Scotland and have their lands restored.

 Beaumont persuaded Balliol to come to England in 1331, and played a key role in coordinating the campaign into Scotland the following year which culminated in Balliol's victory at the Battle of Dupplin Moor.
 Building on this victory, the army advanced on Scone, where Edward Balliol was crowned King of Scots on 24 September.
 Beaumont attended the coronation and Balliol's first parliament in October, in which the Disinherited were officially restored to their lands.
-The The priors of St. Andrews wrote of the lordship of Edward Balliol and Henry Beaumont, and their inability to collect the dues from their church at Fordun 'for fear of the said Lord Henry.'
+The priors of St. Andrews wrote of the lordship of Edward Balliol and Henry Beaumont, and their inability to collect the dues from their church at Fordun 'for fear of the said Lord Henry.'

 Beaumont would spend the next few years campaigning in Scotland.
 In January 1333 Edward III finally dropped the pretence of neutrality: Edward Balliol was formally recognised as King of Scotland and promised military aid.
 Subsidies were now paid to Balliol and the others, to help prepare for a fresh invasion.
 Beaumont was present in the Battle of Halidon Hill, in which the Scots were defeated once again.
 Following the battle, Balliol granted the earldom of Moray to Beaumont.
 Afterward, he was able to return to Buchan where, according to Andrew Wyntoun, he repaired the old Comyn stronghold of Dundarg on the Aberdeenshire coast in 1333/4, which had been destroyed by Robert Bruce in 1308: